SSH-RSA key rejected with message "no mutual signature algorithm"

 debug3: authmethod_is_enabled publickey debug1: Next authentication method: publickey debug1: Offering public key: /home/user/.ssh/id_rsa RSA ... agent debug1: send_pubkey_test: no mutual signature algorithm <-- ssh-rsa is not enabled debug1: No more authentication methods to try. user@hostname: Permission denied (publickey).

-The RSA algorithm is being quickly deprecated across operating systems and SSH clients due to various security vulnerabilities, with many of these technologies now outright denying the use of this algorithm.
+The RSA algorithm is being quickly deprecated across operating systems and SSH clients because of various security vulnerabilities, with many of these technologies now outright denying the use of this algorithm.

 - For example - here is the announcement from OpenSSH regarding their upcoming deprecation of the ssh-rsa algorithm.